 Hip arthritis occurs in the hip joint after daily ‘wear and tear’ of the cartilage.
 This joint is positioned between the femur (i.e. thighbone) and the acetabulum (i.e. cup-shaped socket).
 The cartilage acts as a barrier between the two bones.
 It glides when the hips move into flexion, extension, rotation, abduction, and adduction.
 In turn, it prevents the joint bones from rubbing into each other.

 Frequent movement, degeneration due to age, and excessive pressure might cause it to wear off.
 When that happens, the joint suffers from excessive wear and tear.
 The bones grind into each other, causing hip pain, swelling, tender muscles, and weakness.
 Hip movements become challenging as the symptoms increase.

-Common symptoms of hip arthritis include:
+Common arthritis hip pain symptoms include: